Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 What your child will actually learn

-By the end of 8 sessions across 1 month, your child will have built a product, created content for it, and presented it on Demo Day.
+By the end of 8 sessions across 1 month, your child will have built a product, created content for it, shaped a clear offer, and presented the work on Demo Day.
 More importantly, they will know how to do it again.

 How AI actually works